Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

 \subsection{Monte Carlo simulations of the RTD}

+Both components of the RTD, i.e., diffusion of particles and the active transport on the filament, can be simulated independently, using a continuous-time Monte Carlo simulation on the TASEP~\cite{Newman,Walter15} and a Brownian motion in the reservoir.
+However, in order to simulate the RTD model, we need to couple the dynamics of the two processes.

-In this subsection, we describe the algorithm used to simulate the dynamics of ribosome (i) in the reservoir, (ii) on the filament and (iii) how these two subsystems are coupled at the first and last site of the filament where the ribosomes respectively enter on and exit from the filament.
+In this subsection, we describe the algorithm used to simulate the dynamics of ribosomes in the reservoir, ribosomes on the filament, and how these two dynamics are coupled at the first and last site of the filament, where the ribosomes respectively enter on and exit from the filament.

 First, we detail the simulations of the unbound ribosomes diffusing in the reservoir.
-We consider that unbound ribosomes do not interact with each other and their position $\vec r$ evolves according to a Brownian equation of motion
+We consider that unbound ribosomes do not interact with each other and their positions $\vec r$ evolve according to a Brownian equation of motion